Improve your early years practice

 “If you want to play with the car, show me the car visual.
 Where is the car?
 Can you give me the car visual?”

-In short - much of our current strategy advice for GLPs is like trying to fit a round peg into a square hole.
-Both of us have experienced the disappointment when a child has not made progress as a result of our mismatched approaches.
-And we are increasingly having conversations with other early educators who want and need access to approaches that are more attuned to linguistic diversity.
+In short - much of our strategy advice for GLPs is like trying to fit a round peg into a square hole.
+Both of us have experienced disappointment when a child has not made progress as a result of our mismatched approaches.
+Thankfully, we are having more conversations with other Early Years educators who want, and need, access to approaches that are more aligned with linguistic diversity.

 (Natural Language Acquisition on the Autism Spectrum, Marge Blanc.
 Page 8 published in 2012)

-Again, gestalt language processors can and do absolutely “get to the same place” as analytic language processors but only if speech therapists, educators and other adults are willing to un-learn many things we have been taught or assumed about all children’s language development.
-It is simply a different way of acquiring language and should not become another term that is used to pathologise those who communicate differently.
+Again, GLPs can, and do, absolutely “get to the same place” as Analytic Language Processors but only if speech therapists, educators and other adults are willing to un-learn many things we have been taught or assumed about all children’s language development.
+It is simply a different way of acquiring language and should not become another term that is used to pathologise people who communicate differently.

 This article was co-written by David Cahn and Kerry Murphy.
 We have backgrounds in early childhood education and identify as neurodivergent.
 We are keen to broaden understanding of GLP across different contexts, and we also recognise that this must be done through an intersectional lens that recognises speech, language and communication development as influenced by a range of environmental factors and experiences.